What is it about Valentine's Day that's so much fun for kids?

 I have one more activity to show you: it's a math facts board

 game: Have a Heart Math Facts Game!
 It practices basic addition and subtraction facts.
+The kiddos can play just addition, just subtraction, or combine both!

 I can't blog about Valentine's Day without mentioning my very favorite Valentine's Day book: Somebody Loves You, Mr. Hatch!
 This book will warm your heart, without a doubt.
 It can actually be read any time of year, but it's a MUST READ for Valentine's Week!